Clare Boothe Luce in Stars and Stripes - 1945 Soldier's Tour of Duty

 War was raging in Europe as well as in the Pacific theater of operation in the year 1945.
 The Stars and Stripes newspaper printed for those members of the U.S. Armed Forces kept the men (it was primarily men back then who were doing the soldiering) apprised of the war effort as well as other things such as sports scores at home and other things of interest.

-Two of these Stars and Stripes covered Clare Boothe Luce's opinion as to how Tour of Duty home leaves should be handled.
+Two of these Stars and Stripes newspapers were saved by my mother-in-law, one from 1944 and the object of this post from 1945.
+They are both yellowed with age but shed some interesting information about the history of those times.
 They were in my mother-in-law's possession which has since fallen into our hands when she died.
 Her soldier husband would have been the one who sent them to her and they were tucked away with postcards and other communications from him.

 Clare Boothe Luce

 This was an educated and interesting lady who among other things was an editor and journalist and even a playwright in her lifetime.
 Clare Boothe Luce was politically active and became a U.S diplomat and also a U.S. Congresswoman for the State of Connecticut.
 She also became a well known feminist.

 An article interviewing her was one that caught my eye while looking at this vintage newspaper from the mid part of the last century.
 Apparently more foot soldiers were needed back then much as they are today.
 Some of the following text is what journalist Clare Luce had to say on the subject of necessary home leaves back in 1945.

 Tour of Duty' Home Leave Urged for Joes was the title of the old Stars and Stripes newspaper article in which Clare Boothe Luce was being interviewed and giving her opinions.

 - Mrs. Luce was recommending that combat troops should have similar leaves as did those who were affiliated with the Air Corps who apparently served for a set amount of time and then became "eligible for relief or furlough" during World War II.